- 1. What’s the Average Insurance Settlement for Neck and Back Injuries?

 What’s the Average Insurance Settlement for Neck and Back Injuries?

-If you calculated the average settlement value for someone with neck or back injuries, it would be surprisingly low.
-(Many Texas law firms report that the average car accident settlement in 2013 was $15,400, but we cannot find data to verify this number).
-However, don’t let this figure mislead you.
-The value of the “average” case has nothing to do with your case, because your case is unique.
+If you calculated the average car accident settlement for someone with neck or back injuries, it could be surprisingly low.
+The average settlement value for bodily injuries in 2013 was around $15,400 – but don’t let this figure mislead you.
+The worth of the “average” case has nothing to do with your injury settlement because your situation is unique.

-Back and neck injuries cover a broad spectrum of conditions, from minor sprains and strains to paralyzing spinal cord injuries.
+Back and neck injuries cover a variety of conditions, from minor sprains and strains to paralyzing spinal cord injuries.
 Your case also involves unique circumstances, legal issues, and insurance policies.
-For this reason, you should never decide whether a settlement offer is fair based on an arbitrary “average” settlement number.
-Instead, it’s best to consult an experienced car accident lawyer and get advice based on the unique facts of your case.
+For this reason, you should never decide whether a settlement offer for your injury case is fair based on an arbitrary “average” settlement number.
+Instead, it’s best to consult an experienced car accident lawyer and get advice grounded in the unique facts that could affect the value of your case.

 How Do Insurance Adjusters Calculate Settlement Values?

-Your attorney sees you as a person with a serious back injury who needs medical treatment.
+Your attorney sees you as a person with a serious back injury who needs medical treatment and a fair settlement.
 The adjuster sees you as a case number associated with medical costs, property damage, and other expenses.

 If there are any issues in your case, or you’re unrepresented, the adjuster may try to take advantage of these weaknesses to reduce or eliminate your payout.
 That’s why you should never accept the insurance company’s first settlement offer — it’s probably undervalued and doesn’t fully consider the severity of the injuries you suffered.